 - Dry sand and concrete reflects up to 25% UV light

-Sunglasses with the optimal levels of UV protection are ideal for protecting the eye’s sclera (the white of the eye), and the skin surrounding it, UV protective contact lenses provide additional protection for your retina – the most light-sensitive part of the eye.
+While sunglasses with the optimal levels of UV protection are ideal for protecting the eye’s sclera (the white of the eye), and the skin surrounding it, UV protective contact lenses provide additional protection for your retina—the most light-sensitive part of the eye.
+Wearing both sunglasses and UV contacts reduce the risk of UV damage.

 What are the most common myths about UV Protection?